syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 ## MDURATION

-The function `MDURATION` returns the modified Macauley duration for a security with an assumed par value of $100.
+The function `MDURATION` returns the modified Macaulay duration for a security with an assumed par value of $100.

 **Syntax:**